CGATOxford/cgat/doc/pipelines.rst

 The first command retrieves the latest changes from the master repository and the second command updates your local version with these changes.

-.. _PipelineDocumentation:
+.. _PipelineReporting:

-Building pipeline documentation
+Building pipeline reports
 ================================

 Some of the pipelines are associated with an automated report generator to display